Board of Directors

 Director of Development since 2019.
 B.A.
 Theater Arts, Anthropology, Indiana University of Pennsylvania.
 Attended Salem College.
 KLEUR, Owner and Founder, 2015 – 2017.
 District Activist, National Multiple Sclerosis Society, 2017 – 2019.

-Operations Manager since 2017.
-Bachelor of Fine Arts, Sculpture, Indiana University South Bend, South Bend, IN; Facilitator/Instructor, Sawtooth School for Visual Art, 2017 – present; Part-time Assistant, The New Winston Museum, 2016 – 2017; Visitor Services Specialist, Reynolda House Museum of American Art, 2014 – 2017.
+Piedmont Craftsmen Operations since 2017.
+Bachelor of Fine Arts, Sculpture, Indiana University South Bend, South Bend, IN; Instructor, Sawtooth School for Visual Art, 2017 – present; Part-time Assistant, The New Winston Museum, 2016 – 2017; Visitor Services Specialist, Reynolda House Museum of American Art, 2014 – 2017; Freelance Artist Assistant since 2008.

 Piedmont Craftsmen is a non-profit artisan guild that promotes the value of fine craft; we champion quality fine crafts roduced and sold in the United States; we stimulate innovation, creative design and use of materials; we provide an outlet for the exhibition and sale of artist members’ works; and we provide education and foster connections among artists and the community.
 Piedmont Craftsmen was founded by both collectors and makers of fine craft, making us unique as a guild.
 The ongoing dialogue between makers and collectors has nurtured, shaped and strengthened us since our founding in 1963.